In this article, you will learn

 -

-Align [47] – aligns selected VDP elements based on the chosen reference origin.
+Align [47] – specifies to which edge the selected VDP elements should be aligned based on the chosen origin.
 You can align the selected elements as follows:

 - Align Left